 The most common recovery scenario involves an operating system failure.
-Other scenarios include malfunction of a storage device, logical failure of storage devices, accidental damage or deletion, etc. (typically, on a single-drive, single-partition, single-OS system).
-In these cases, the ultimate goal is simply to copy all important files from the damaged media to another new hard drive.
-This can be easily accomplished using a Live CD.
-This provides a means to mount the system drive and backup drives or removable media, and to move the files from the system drive to the backup media with a file manager or optical disc authoring software.
-Such cases can often be prevented by disk partitioning & consistently storing valuable personal files (or copies of them) on a different partition from the replaceable OS system files.
+Other scenarios include malfunction of a storage device or failure of storage devices.
+As well as accidental damage or file deletion.
+In these cases, we copy all important files from the damaged media to another new hard drive.
+We do this using a Live CD.
+This provides us a means to mount the system drive and backup drives or removable media.
+We then move the files from the system drive to the backup media with file manager or disc authoring software.

 Hard Drive Failure

-Another scenario involves a drive-level failure, such as a compromised file system or drive partition, or a hard disk drive failure.
-In any of these cases, the data is not easily read from the media devices.
-Depending on the situation, solutions involve repairing the logical file system, partition table or master boot record.
-Another method is to update the firmware.
-We also employ or drive recovery techniques ranging from software-based recovery of corrupted data, hardware and software-based recovery of damaged service areas (also known as the hard disk drive’s “firmware“), to hardware replacement on a physically damaged drive.
-This involves changing parts of the damaged drive to make the files in a readable form which can be copied to a new drive.
-If a drive recovery is necessary, the drive itself has typically failed permanently, and the focus is rather on a one-time recovery, salvaging whatever files can be read.
+Another scenario involves a drive-level failure, such as a corrupted file system or drive partition.
+This can also occur as a result of a physical hard disk drive failure.
+In any of these examples, the data can often not be read from the media devices.
+Solutions involve repairing the file system, partition table or master boot record.
+Another method is to update the hard drive firmware.
+We also employ drive recovery techniques such as software-based recovery of corrupted data.
+As well as hardware and software-based recovery of damaged service areas, to hardware replacement of a physically damaged drive.
+If data recovery is necessary, the drive itself may have failed.
+The focus then is on a one-time recovery, salvaging whatever files can be read.

 Accidental deletion of data